coda/packs-sdk/docs/get-started/cli.md

         --8<-- "hello_cli/formulas.ts"
         ```

+    Take a moment to read through the code and comments and get an understanding of how a Pack is structured.

 1. Edit `manifest.ts` to set the formula namespace to `HelloWorld`:

     === "manifest.ts"
         ```ts hl_lines="8"
         --8<-- "hello_cli/manifest.ts"
         ```

+    The formula namespace is occasionally used as a prefix to the Pack's formulas, to disnguish them from built-in formulas.

     !!! note
         The value in `formulaNamespace` isn't normally visible to the user, as Coda prefers to show the Pack's icon instead.
 However when a formula is copied from the formula editor and pasted as plain text the namespace is used instead of the icon.